CobaltFusion/DebugViewPP/README.md

 - it can listen for UDP messages, handy in distributed systems See examples below.

-Expected changes in next version 1.7.x (upcoming ~ Jan 1 2017):
+Expected changes in next stable version 1.8.x (upcoming ~ Jan 1 2017):
-- bugfixes
+- many bugfixes
 - last version with (official) XP support
 - internal refactoring from boost to C++11/14 constructs
 - no features planned, if you're missing something you need, file an issue!